Think you know about magic mushrooms and their effects? Know how to recognise them from poisonous lookalikes?

 Liberty cap mushrooms make you feel giggly, a bit spaced out and mildly trippy.
 A trip lasts for about 4-5 hours and is generally much milder than LSD.
 Afterwards you may feel a bit flat and you might get an upset stomach.

 The main worry with mushrooms is that you mistake a poisonous species for a liberty cap.
-Picking your own is pretty risky; there have been cases of fatal poisoning by amanita species.
+Picking your own is pretty risky; there have been cases of fatal poisoning.

 Your body develops a tolerance to mushrooms very quickly.
 So if you take them two days in a row, you'll have to take more on the second day to get the same effect.
 Tolerance wears off in a few days.

-Be very careful with Fly Agaric.
+Be very careful with Fly Agaric - the white mushroom with the red cap.
 Deaths are rare, but it is pretty nasty.
 You'll get twitching, sickness, drowsiness, low blood pressure and dizziness, salivation and a powerful trip all at the same time.
 Worse, you could go into coma.

 Magic Mushrooms are an illegal Class A drug.
 The maximum penalty for possession is seven years in prison and life for supply.
 You can get an unlimited fine for both.
 Fly Agaric are not controlled.